eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Database {#storage-db}

-- objects are stored in a database
-- manipulation is through a client application
-- object histories are kept in the database, if any
+Objects are stored in a database.
+Viewing and editing is done through a client application, and object histories are stored in the database.

 - pros:
   - hostable:
     - if there's a database and a server, the app can be hosted somewhere and